All Things Business, Coaching, Process Improvement, & Eliminating Workplace Bullying

 What is a Gap?

 In the business world, specifically in accounting and audit, a “gap” is an issue which highlights a problem of deficiency.
 In business, these gaps are usually a lack of accounting controls which can lead to fraud, loss, or accounting records being so inaccurate as to lead to financial statements that are wrong.
 Why is that a problem?
-Because many people rely on a business’s financial statements to be accurate when investing in the firm, loaning the company money, selling products to the business on credit, or when buying the company out.
+Because many people rely on a business’s financial statements to be accurate when investing in the firm, loaning the company money, selling products to the business on credit, or when buying the company outright.

 Gaps that are identified must be mitigated with a solid plan which is followed meticulously.
 Later, that part of the business is tested again by auditors to verify the gap is no longer present or whether the gap still exists and requires further mitigation.